 Societies have different methods of transforming natural resources into food.
 These methods can shape residence patterns, family structures, and economics.
-Theories of disease and healing practices exist in all cultures and serve as adaptive responses to disease and illness.
+Theories of disease breads.
+While beer is the most popular alcoholic beverage, some residents enjoy unique herbal liquors or vodka.
+Notably, the region also has a rich history of wine production, dating back to the 1st century BC.